 How often should you post on social media

-Over the years I've read countless articles regarding the optimal posting frequency on social media networks.
-And I've reached the conclusion that they're all flawed.
+Over the years, I've read countless articles regarding the optimal posting frequency on social media networks.
+And I've concluded that they're all flawed.

 One article suggests posting no more than twice a day on Facebook.
 The next one says you should post to LinkedIn on weekdays only, preferably between 4 pm and 6 pm.
 And others warn you not to tweet more than three to five times a day.